You did it!! You have gotten to your goal by doing the 21 Day Fix!!! Now it is time to get going into the maintenance phase!

-Now you just want to keep things just exactly like they are.
+You just want to keep things just exactly like they are.
 No more weight loss…just stay this same weight forever.

-How hard can that be??
+How hard can going into the maintenance phase be??

 I am going to try to help you understand what maintenance for the 21 Day Fix looks like.
 I personally have been in the maintenance “phase” of the program for 2 years now and so I am going to talk like an authority on the subject….cuz I am!